riuson/blog-riuson-com/content/_en/posts/2017/02/21/setup-eclipse-stm32cubemx-on-windows-v2.md

 [<i class="fab fa-youtube"></i> Video: Setup Eclipse and STM32CubeMX on Windows](https://youtu.be/i5VUF1wYTQU)
 <!-- more -->

-Manual was updated due to changes from previous version of CubeMX.
+Manual was updated due to changes from previous version of CubeMX.{ .bg-info .text-white }

-{: .text-info }
+If it is not working, please write in comments.{ .bg-warning .text-dark }

 All process has been recorded on video.
 Operating system: Windows 10 Home.

-If it is not working, please write in comments.
-{: .text-warning }

 # Download